 Reed Cowan co-anchors News 3 Live at 3, 6 and 7 and reports for News 3 at 11.
+He is also News 3’s Olympics reporter, bringing the Olympic Games home to Las Vegas from Rio de Janeiro in 2016 and Pyeongchang, South Korea in 2018.

 Reed has spent nearly two decades covering some of the biggest stories to hit local and network television screens across the country.
-From the Elizabeth Smart case to the disasters in Haiti to being the first television anchor on the air in Salt Lake City to report the terror attacks on 9-11, live, breaking, unscripted, big story coverage is what he thrives on.
+From the Elizabeth Smart case to the disasters in Haiti to being the first television anchor on the air in Salt Lake City to report the terror attacks on 9-11.
+Live, breaking, unscripted, big story coverage is what he thrives on.

 Reed's efforts with The Wesley Smiles Coalition and Oprah Angel Network's Free The Children has helped spur on more than two million dollars for schools and water treatment facilities in Kenya.